Learn more about Capnographs

 ETCO2 can be of value in the assessment of ventilation, metabolism, and of a patient’s circulation status.

-Capnography is vital to identify and prevent incidents of oesophageal intubation.
+Capnography is vital to identify and prevent incidents of unrecognised oesophageal intubation; the unintended insertion of a breathing tube into the oesophagus (the tube which leads to the stomach) instead of the windpipe (trachea).
 It is a requirement of the Association of Anaethetists' recommended "Two-Point Check of Tracheal Tube Placement".

 Capnography – Measurement of carbon dioxide with a graphic as well as numeric display